-In all instances of reported harassment to any of the Board of Governors or Officers, the Law Chair shall be notified subject to the limitations as noted above.
-Following the completion of an investigation by the Law Chair and Rules Chair, the President, or a duly appointed third party, subject to the limitations above, the findings will be presented to a committee of four (4) members of the Board of Governors and the Executive Committee of which no more than two (2) shall be from either board.
-By a three-fourths majority (¾), following the presentation of the information by the Law Chair, the Rules Chair, the President, or a duly appointed third party, the committee may take some or all of the following actions:
+In all instances of reported harassment to any of the Board of Governors or Officers, the Law Chairman shall be notified subject to the limitations as noted above.
+Following the completion of an investigation by the Sergeant-at-Arms, Law Chairman, and Rules Chairman, the Sergeant-at-Arms, or a duly appointed third party, subject to the limitations above, the findings will be presented to a committee of four (4) members of the Board of Governors and the Executive Committee of which no more than two (2) shall be from either body.
+By a three-fourths majority (¾), following the presentation of the information by the Sergeant-at-Arms, Law Chairman, the Rules Chairman, or a duly appointed third party, the committee may take some or all of the following actions:

 - find the individual cleared, not culpable, or not rising to further disciplinary action arising from the incident;